Breakheart Pass (film): Filming

 Railroad scenes were filmed on the Camas Prairie Railroad (based in Lewiston).

 The hire of the train (Great Western Railway steam locomotive #75) carriages and track cost $500,000 (approximately $ today).

-Opening scenes in the Myrtle settlement / "whistle stop" were shot at a specially built set (to look like an old abandoned Gold Rush town) just outside Arrow Junction about 15 mi east of Lewiston.
+Opening scenes in the Myrtle settlement / "whistle stop" were shot at a specially built set (to look like an old abandoned gold-rush town) just outside Arrow Junction, about 15 mi east of Lewiston along the lower Clearwater River.

 It was the final film role participation for longtime veteran stuntman Yakima Canutt, who was aged 79 at the time.
 He was in charge of the second unit direction; his son, Joe, was one of the stuntmen.
 Canutt oversaw the scene where the caboose and troop carriages crashed off the rail line into a ravine.
-Six cameras filmed the cars falling 200 ft into the canyon, however, the dummies (representing the soldiers) failed to fall out during the crash.
-The crash was filmed at Halfmoon Trestle (46.325°N 116.5743°W), east of U.S. Route 95 in Lapwai Canyon.
+Six cameras filmed the cars falling 200 ft into the canyon, but the dummies (representing the soldiers) failed to fall out during the crash, which was filmed at Half Moon Trestle (46.325°N 116.5743°W), east of U.S. Route 95 in Lapwai Canyon.
 Alternating shots of clear and overcast skies are present in the final climactic scenes.

-Bronson later said that in the original story it was not revealed until the very end that his character was a detective.
+Bronson later said that in the original story, his character was not revealed as being a detective until the end.
 When he read an early script, the reveal was made much earlier.
-Bronson demanded it be changed to the way it was in the original story and this was done.
+Bronson demanded it be changed to the way it was in the original story, and this was done.
 During filming, Bronson discovered the script had been changed again to reveal his character was a detective early.
 Bronson was unhappy with this but went along with it as by then filming was underway and he felt he could not leave the production.

 Music

-A limited edition (3,000 run) CD soundtrack of Breakheart Pass, highlighting the original music of Jerry Goldsmith, was released by La-La Land Records.
+A limited-edition (3,000 run) CD soundtrack of Breakheart Pass, highlighting the original music of Jerry Goldsmith, was released by La-La Land Records.
 It is out of print.